huoww07/Bioinformatics-for-RNA-Seq/lessons/04_Gene_Quantification.md

 ## Learning Objectives

-- Use Subread to perform feature counts for each gene
+- Use `Subread` packkage to perform feature quantification for each gene

 <img src="../img/workflow_gene_quant.png" width="400">